Key Takeaways

 - Dryer sheets shed microplastics and release synthetic chemicals into your home and the environment with every load.

-- Switching to dryer balls helps lower waste, energy use, and exposure to harmful VOCs—making it the cleaner, safer choice for your laundry and the planet.
+- Switching to dryer balls lowers waste, energy use, and exposure to harmful VOCs, making it the cleaner, safer choice for your laundry and the planet.

 What Are Dryer Sheets?